 Ask any engineer how they measure power—they measure in horse-power.
 A motor is measured by horse-power and not tiger-power or lion-power.
 Why?
 If you have a tiger-power motor you cannot control it.
 Horse-power you can harness and control.
 Even an elephant has so much strength.
 It’s the strongest animal.
 But people invent various arguments and say that a tiger can kill an elephant.
 What does that mean?
 The tiger has killing power, but the elephant has pulling power.
 What do you need: killing power or pulling power?
 Sattvic strength and energy is what we need, not rajasic energy.

 That is what Gandhiji meant when he spoke about “soul power.”
 That is sattvic energy.
 That is the kind of strength that we want to cultivate.
 A non-vegetarian diet is not conducive to cleanliness of body and strength of mind.
 If you want a clean body and a strong mind; if you want a tranquil body and a tranquil mind, then vegetarian food is the best.
 When you clean the mirror of the body-mind well, it will reflect your true nature, the divine in you.
 To realize God you need a clean body and a peaceful mind.
 When you keep your body and mind clean, in a sattvic condition and a tranquil state, then you will experience God-realization

-Further Resources: The Healthy Vegetarian by Swami Satchidananda
+Further Resources: The Yoga Way: Food for Body, Mind & Spirit by Swami Satchidananda